Download a full copy here

-Pantone PMS: One of several matching systems designed to standardize color and provide easy color communication.
+Pantone PMS: One of several matching systems designed to standardize colour and provide easy colour communication.
 Other systems: Munsell, RAL, Federal Std, etc Parts per Million, PPM: Describes very low levels or concentrations.
 Percent is 1 in 100, parts per million is 1 in 1,000,000.

 - 1 ppm = 0.0001

 Slip: An additive used to reduce the coefficient of friction on a film surface.
 This will allow one film to slide easily over another or over processing equipment surfaces.